 Traffic Safety

-Traffic safety is an important element of a livable community that supports convenient and safe transportation choices including driving, transit, bicycling, and walking.
-Yet there are thousands of victims of traffic collisions each year, and many of those injuries or fatalities were potentially preventable.
-Factors that influence traffic safety include road design, posted traffic speed, road and sidewalk quality, and driver behaviors like speeding and driving under the influence of drugs and/or alcohol.
-Distracted driving, biking, or walking may also contribute.
+Traffic safety is an important element of a livable community that supports safe and reliable transportation choices including driving, transit, bicycling, and walking.
+Yet nationwide there are thousands of victims of traffic collisions each year, and many of those injuries or fatalities were potentially preventable.
+Factors that influence traffic safety include road design, posted traffic speed, road and sidewalk quality, and driver behaviors like speeding, driving under the influence of drugs and/or alcohol, and distracted driving.
 Traffic safety data helps communities assess whether strategies to improve safety are having an impact.
-This indicator tracks the number of San Bernardino County victims of vehicle collisions per 10,000 residents and the number of pedestrians and bicyclists killed or injured in vehicle collisions by age.
+This indicator tracks the number of San Bernardino County victims of vehicle collisions per 10,000 residents and the number of pedestrians and bicyclists killed or injured in vehicle collisions by age and race/ethnicity.

 TREND